AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-04-15-Resazurin-Metabolic-Assays-Protocol-for-Individual-Stress-Testing.md

 1. Turn on the computer and plate reader.
 Open the plate reader software.
 2. Use the "oyster-resazurin" protocol in the software to take a measurement of each sample at T0 before starting the incubation.
 3. Take a sample of 250-280 µL out of each cup using a transfer pipette and add to a 96 well plate.
 Rinse the pipette with DI water between samples.
 Put sample A1 in well A1 and so on.
-4. As a sample is taken, observe whether the oyster is dead or alive.
-If the oyster is dead, record this in the notebook in a table that includes the time point and a list of the ID's of dead oysters.
-Even if the oyster is dead, collect a resazurin sample.
+4. After collecting a sample from each cup, move the cups back into the incubator in random order to randomize position in the incubator.
-5. After collecting a sample from each cup, move the cups back into the incubator in random order to randomize position in the incubator.
+5. Take temperature readings using a digital temperature probe in n=3-4 cups and record in the notebook.
 6. Record the sample locations in the notebook.
 7. Put the plate on the loading platform.
 8. Select the "resazurin-fluorescence" protocol.